Venezuela, Bolivarian Republic of

 The Defence Forces encompass the Army, Naval Corps, Air Forces and National Guard, also Reserve Defence Forces.
-In Venezuela there are four Medical Service, one for each Armed Forces.
+In Venezuela, there are four Medical Service, one for each Armed Forces.
 They are under the authority of the General Director of the Medical Service.
-There are a network of military hospitals distributed through - out the territory.
-Moreover each military unit has its medical facilities.
+There is a network of military hospitals distributed throughout the territory.
+Moreover, each military unit has its medical facilities.

-Both “Dr Carlos Arvelo” Military Hospital (900 beds) located in Caracas and “Colonel Elbano Paredes Vivas” Military Hospital (120 beds), located in Maracay, offer general and postgraduate studies in Medicine and Nursing.
+Both “Dr Carlos Arvelo” Military Hospital (900 beds) located in Caracas and “Colonel Albano Paredes Vivas” Military Hospital (120 beds), located in Maracay, offer general and postgraduate studies in Medicine and Nursing.

 Number of the Medical Service Personnel